Patient in suspected Ebola case in Hong Kong tests negative

-The 32-year-old man had traveled to Hong Kong from Nigeria, where a state of emergency has been declared over the Ebola outbreak in West Africa.
+The 32-year-old man had travelled to Hong Kong from Nigeria, where a state of emergency has been declared over the Ebola outbreak in West Africa.

 Hong Kong went on full alert for Ebola late in July.